schlagelk/Mariachi/README.md

 ### FAQs ###
 #### What Permissions Does Mariachi Need? ####
-Mariachi does not require anything but read access, however there are certain limitations to GitHub's access tokens as modifying their access levels is somewhat limited.
-If using a GitHub Action approach, the default token created by GitHub comes with the following permissions which are limited to your repo only: [see here](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
+Mariachi does not require anything but read access, however there are certain limitations to GitHub's access tokens as modifying their access levels is limited.
+If using a GitHub Action approach, the default token created by GitHub comes with the following permissions which are limited to your repo only - [see here for more](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
 If you are using a personal access token instead, you'll need to check the entire repo scope.

 #### What Counts as a Review? ####
 Mariachi considers a review to be either an approval or a request for changes.